nathanbotton/gin-rummy/README.md

 # gin-rummy
-Play gin against a strategic opponent.
+Play Gin against a strategic opponent.
 Author: Nathan Botton
 -----------------------------------------------

-How to play Gin:\
+<strong>How to play:</strong><br/>
-The objective of the game is to collect three sets of cards (two sets of three cards and one set of four cards) before your opponent does.\
+The objective of the game is to collect three sets of cards (two sets of three cards and one set of four cards) before your opponent does.<br/>
-A set of cards can be formed from a group of cards (three or four cards with the same rank) or a sequence of cards (three or four cards with incrementing ranks and the same suit - note that sequences cannot run past the end of the deck, so a King cannot combine with an Ace to form a sequence).\
+A set of cards can be formed from a group of cards (three or four cards with the same rank) or a sequence of cards (three or four cards with incrementing ranks and the same suit - note that sequences cannot run past the end of the deck, so a King cannot combine with an Ace to form a sequence).<br/>
 The first player will start with 11 cards (and the opponent with 10) and initially chooses a card to dump, starting the down pile.
-Every turn, the player whose turn it is will choose to pick up the card from the down pile or take an unknown card from the deck, and then must dump a card to the down pile, ending their turn with 10 cards in their hand.\
+Every turn, the player whose turn it is will choose to pick up the card from the down pile or take an unknown card from the deck, and then must dump a card to the down pile, ending their turn with 10 cards in their hand.<br/>
-The first player to obtain two three-sets and one four-set wins the game.\
+The first player to obtain two three-sets and one four-set wins the game.<br/><br/><br/>

-\
-\
-The Code:
+<strong>The Code:</strong><br/>
-The game is played with Cards:
+The game is played with <strong>Card</strong>s:

     Each Card has a rank, a suit, and a numerical value associated with its rank (1 for A, 11 for J, 12 for Q, 13 for K).
     Each Card also has the quality of being included in a set in either player's hand, or being included in a pair in either player's hand.
     Cards can be compared and ordered by value or by suit primarily.
     Each Card also has the quality of pairing with other Cards (if their values are the same or if their suits are the same and their values differ by 1).

-Each game is played with a Deck of Cards:
+Each game is played with a <strong>Deck</strong> of Cards:

     A Deck is a shuffled array of 52 unique Cards.
     A Deck can be dealt from, and the dealt Card will not be dealt again.

-At the heart of the game are the Hands (the cards in the hand of the player and the opponent):
+At the heart of the game are the <strong>Hand</strong>s (the cards in the hand of the player and the opponent):

     Each Hand starts with 10 Cards dealt from the shuffled Deck, and the player is dealt one more Card to begin.
     For the player:
         A Card can be added to the Hand.